beaverbuilder/documentation/docs/assistant/plugin/apps/libraries.md

 2. Navigate to the library you want to add color(s) to.
 3. Click the **Plus** (+) icon and select **Colors**.
 4. Select your color from the color picker or enter numeric values to select a color.
-5. Name your color (by default the name will be the color’s hex code.).
+5. Name your color (by default the name will be the color’s hex code).

 ![Add a Color to a library](/img/assistant/cloud--libraries--assistant-plugin--3.jpg)